 Spelling is a complicated matter for anyone trying to learn the English language.
 While our everyday vocabulary continues to grow, English word origins include almost every language in existence -- and some are no longer regularly spoken!
 Many identical sounds are spelled differently in different words and 84 of the 90 basic English spelling patterns have exceptions.
-It is no wonder that spelling can be a competitive event!
+It's no wonder that spelling can be a competitive event!

 The educational value of spelling is getting an enormous lift from media buzz and the motion picture industry.
 Spelling is cool!
+That is why the NJSFWC Bee Competition Series has been using the theme, "Spelling Rocks!"
 We are committed to making spelling bees all over the Garden State a valuable component of elementary education that is fun, rewarding, competitive and most of all-a compelling experience that will keep students preparing for more.
 The 4th and 5th grade contestants who practice for our bees do so with purpose and with a single goal-to do their absolute best towards winning the championship!

-The Scripps Bee is the largest and longest running spelling bee in the U.S. -- its purpose is to "help students improve spelling, increase vocabularies, learn concepts and develop correct English usage that will help them all of their lives."
+The Scripps Bee is the country's largest and longest running spelling bee -- its purpose is to "help students improve spelling, increase vocabularies, learn concepts and develop correct English usage that will help them all of their lives."